Icinga/icinga2/doc/08-advanced-topics.md

 when the dictionary `compellent` contains the key `disks`, and omit it if not found.

-By defining `set_if` as [abbreviated lambda function](17-language-reference.md#nullary-lambdas) and evaluating the host custom attribute `compellent` containing the `disks` this problem was solved like this:
+By defining `set_if` as [abbreviated lambda function](17-language-reference.md#nullary-lambdas) and evaluating the host custom variable `compellent` containing the `disks` this problem was solved like this:

 ```